A-Programmer/a-programmer.github.io/_drafts/delegates-part-2.md

 ## Generic Delegate Types

-I want to make this topic more interesting, Let's continue with the Transformer example, we want to calculate the Square and Cube of the given number as following:
+I want to make this topic more interesting, Let's continue with the Transformer example, we want to calculate the Square and Cube of the given number as follows:

 ```csharp
 delegate int Transformer(int x);